SFINGE3D/DatasetV1/README.md

 each one including 36 instances.

 ## Sequences
-includes long sequences of hand poses  captured at 20 fps, similarly encoded, where a few gestures (3-5) should be localized in the correct time location.
+includes long sequences of hand poses  captured at 20 fps, similarly encoded, where a few gestures (3 to 5) should be localized in the correct time location.

 ## Annotation and evaluation